-- Take 15 minutes at the beginning of each day to put the house in order-clean the counters, vacuum floors/carpets, and open up shades or curtains to let in the sunlight.
+- Take 15 minutes at the beginning of each day to put the house in order: Clean the counters, vacuum floors/carpets, and open up shades or curtains to let the sunlight in.

-- Gather dirty dishes and utensils inside the dishwasher throughout the day so counters remain clear.
-It requires putting away clean dishes every night before bedtime or first thing in the morning, so the day starts with an empty dishwasher.
+- Gather dirty dishes and utensils inside the dishwasher throughout the day so the counters remain clear.
+It requires putting away clean containers every night before bedtime or first thing in the morning, so the day starts with an empty dishwasher.

 - Get caught up with your laundry as soon as possible.
 Laundry is often the nemesis of many households.
 You don’t need the added clutter right now.
-Read my laundry process blog if you feel this is a weak point.
+Read my laundry process blog if this needs to be improved.

-- Make beds every day – this gives you a sense of accomplishment to start your day.
+- Make beds daily – this gives you a sense of accomplishment to start your day.